This post may contain affiliate links. This blog generates income via ads.

 - Brown Sugar, Maple Syrup, Butter, and Spices for serving (Optional)

-My favorite way to cook vegetables is to roast them in the oven.
 The time in the oven really brings out the flavor and adds a warm, golden brown depth to vegetables – and this acorn squash recipe in no exception!

 How to Roast Acorn Squash

 - Cut and seed the squash.
 The skin can remain on.

 - Oil and season the acorn squash.
 Definitely with kosher salt, optionally with black pepper.